tmbumaths/python-workshop/docs/day1.md

 name = "Sandeep Suman" # a string
 ```

-**Ex:** Choose three variable and assign each one as an integer, a float and a string, and print them.
+**Ex:** Choose three variables and assign one as an integer, one as a float and one as a string, and print them.
 For example to print the `name` variable we use

 ``` python
 print(name)